 From smaller than a proton.

-I probably enjoyed that the universe was personified in the title, and I am sure I liked the play with paradox, scale, and time in the poem.
+I probably enjoyed that the universe was personified in the title, and I am sure I liked the play with paradox, scale, and time.
 Of course the universe has a pre-universe where laws do not apply, I must have mused.
 “None of it does not make sense.”
-Now I remember why I drew the x-star; this was the poem that inspired a few of the lines in my poem, “The Book of Imaginary Planets.”
-Other poems in Seidel’s book include “Quantum Mechanics,” “Special Relativity,” “Starlight,” “Invisible Dark Matter,” and “The Eleven Dimensions.”
+Now I remember why I drew the x-star; this was the poem that inspired a line in my poem, “The Book of Imaginary Planets.”

 From Grant Morrison's The Invisibles (Vertigo/DC Comics, 1994-2000)

-Soon after reading Seidel’s book, I discovered Mei-mei Berssenbrugge’s poetry, which was doing something different in that it didn’t just attempt to directly explain concepts in the natural sciences but seemed to embody the wonder and rationality of scientific thinking through an almost post-confessional stake in compassion and larger questions about reality and consciousness.
+Soon after reading Seidel’s book, I discovered Mei-mei Berssenbrugge’s poetry, which was doing something different in that it didn’t just attempt to explain concepts in the natural sciences but seemed to embody scientific thinking.
+Her poems take a post-confessional stance toward compassion and larger questions about reality and consciousness.
 From Berssenbrugge’s Four-Year Old Girl (Kelsey St. Press,1998):

 A girl says sweetly, it’s time you begin to look after me, so I may seem lovable to myself.